pampakid/Python_Challenge_Twitter_API/README.md

 ## Credits
 This code was forked from @BobbyTaylor82.
-Special mentions to @llSourcell and @arnauddelaunay who's work was also helpful.
+Special mentions to @llSourcell and @arnauddelaunay.